By Julian Jyrwa for TNT – The Northeast Today News

 Police records revealed that in the year 2014, there were a total of 72 reported suicides, in 2015 there were 51 cases and in 2016 there were 58.
 These numbers show that the ease of access to this famous tourist spot might turn into an acclaimed suicide spot.

 PASSING THE BUCK

-When contacted the Superintendent of Police (City), Vivek Syiem said such cases are regrettable.
+When contacted, police sources said such cases are regrettable.
 However, there is little they can do with regard to fencing to prevent such cases because the matter of fencing the lake falls under the jurisdiction of the forest department.

 When one takes a walk around the lake it is easy to spot the many areas where the walls can be easily scaled.
 Although security fencing is done on many sides of the lake, it is not enough to prevent potential victims from taking their own lives.

 This is a turn of phrase that one does not wish to see or hear

 Unwilling to own the onus of fencing, Forest Department, A. K. Srivastava, Additional Principal Chief Conservator of Forests (S.F. & E) stated that the department looks after only issues regarding flora around the area and the ‘sanctity of the lake’.
 He claimed to have no knowledge of suicide cases that have occurred in the lake.

 Does ‘sanctity of the lake’ include it turning into an easy place to end one’s life?